 1. Create a Robust Profile

 Like resumes, profiles help prospective clients learn more about you and determine if you are a good fit for the role.
-Creating a profile is compulsory on the platform and it’s important to be honest while preparing the profile.
+Creating a profile is compulsory on the platform and it’s important to be honest about your identity and location, as the platform will vet this before giving you access to job listings.

 2. Connect With Employers